orbitalquark/textadept/doc/14_Appendix.md

 #### Key and Menu Changes

-Textadept 4 allow key shortcuts to appear in menus, but only simple ones, not keychains.
-Therefore, Textadept's key commands have changed radically, as has the menu structure and menu mnemonics.
-In order for key shortcuts to appear in menus, `_m.textadept.menu` needs to know which commands are assigned to which keys.
+Textadept 4 allow key bindings to appear in menus, but only simple ones, not keychains.
+Therefore, Textadept's key bindings have changed radically, as has the menu structure and menu mnemonics.
+In order for key bindings to appear in menus, `_m.textadept.menu` needs to know which commands are assigned to which keys.
 Therefore, the menu module needs to be `require`d *after* `_m.textadept.keys`.
 If your `~/.textadept/init.lua` is calling